PaulCardoos/Discord-Bot/README.md

 <h3> Contributions </h3>

-feel free to message me for the tokens to the APIs if you want to use or contribute to the bot
+feel free to message me for the tokens to the APIs if you would like to use or contribute to the bot

 Contact me at paul.cardoos@outlook.com

 ... and yes I am darkdeer on discord